futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 pathTo p = head . filter p
 ```

-The `esp` function looks for the path in which the first vertex is the destination
+The `esp` function requires a source vertex and a destination vertex, filters the
-of the path and reverses it (the reason why this is necessary will become clear
+path to the destination and reverses it (why this is necessary will become clear
 in a moment).
 Notice that since Haskell has non-strict sematics,
 `esp` stops as soon as the path to the target destination vertex is found.
 Now
-let's have a look at the `bft` function:
+let's have a look at the implementation of the `bft` function:

 ``` haskell
 bft :: Vertex -> Graph weight label -> RTree